Pakistan Armed Forces: China

-China has been a steady source of military equipment and has cooperated with Pakistan in setting-up weapons production and modernisation facilities.
+China has been a steady source of military equipment and has co-operated with Pakistan in setting-up weapons production and modernisation facilities.
 According to Stockholm International Peace Research Institute (SIPRI), Pakistan is China's biggest arms buyer, counting for nearly 63% of Chinese arms exports.
 According to SIPRI, 81% of Pakistan's arms imports between 2019 and 2024 came from China.
 The two countries are actively involved in several joint projects to enhance each other's military needs, including development and production of the JF-17 Thunder fighter jet, the K-8 Karakorum advanced training aircraft, the Al-Khalid tank, airborne early warning and control (AEW&C) systems, and many other projects.
 The two countries have held several joint military exercises to enhance co-operation between their armed forces.
 A 2023 report by the United States Institute of Peace argues that China and Pakistan's military relationship has "advanced from an episodic partnership to a threshold alliance", Pakistan "increasingly sourced from China, especially the higher-end combat strike and power projection capabilities; and Pakistan continues to retire older U.S. and European origin platforms".
 But both sides need to do more to make this threshold relationship a full-fledged ally.